 Leaks and BLEVEs

 Propane-based accidents generally fall into two categories.
 Both are commonly considered as explosions, but the most common of these accidents have little to do with the tank itself.
 When propane explodes, it is usually the result of a propane leak, where a tank is left open and the gas dispensed from it is ignited.
 This is usually what happens when gas grills explode.

-A propane tank explosion is a type of BLEVE, or Boiling Liquid Expanding Vapor Explosion.
-This type of explosion occurs when the pressure in the tank exceeds that which it can safely vent.
-Eventually, rising pressure will cause the tank to rupture and burst.
+When the explosion is the result of the tank itself exploding, what's happening is a type of boiling liquid expanding vapor explosion, or BLEVE.
+A BLEVE occurs when the pressure of the propane tank exceeds the pressure it can safely vent.
+Rising pressure can then cause the tank to rupture and burst.

 When a propane leak causes an explosion, it has nothing to do with the tank itself.
 When the propane released from the tank builds in large amounts in a closed space, as can occur in a closed gas grill left alone for too long, exposure to flame or high heat ignites the gas and causes a fireball.
 When a BLEVE occurs, it is mainly due to the propane tank being exposed to incredibly high temperatures, like a fire.
 This heats the liquid propane inside the tank, expanding it to the point that it exerts too high a pressure on its container.
 The tank then ruptures and in certain scenarios can lead to an explosion.